21e8/alice-whispers/README.md

 # Alice Whispers 🌸

+Your services love to talk a lot?
+Your websocket clients are sending you a lot of messages?
+Whisper your messages right to where you need them and reduce noise.

 Intelligent message batching system that whispers your messages in perfect harmony, with smart batching and error classification.

 ## Features